 The Virginia Registered Apprenticeship program currently meets the needs of approximately 2,000 Virginia sponsors (employers) who use custom-designed programs to train their workforce.
 Employers provide on-the-job training for their employees in a variety of occupations, ranging from high tech to highly skilled trades.

 Registered Apprenticeship – See how your business can benefit from Registered Apprenticeship.
 Click here to see more.

 The process of apprenticeship program registration with Federal and State government agencies is designed to ensure that working apprentices, program sponsors, and the general public can gain a clear understanding of the training content and the measures that are in place to ensure ongoing quality.
 To view a copy of the Virginia Registered Apprenticeship brochure Click here.

 Eligibility and Requirements

 The apprentice's sponsor provides on-the-job training through qualified journeypersons.

-Related instruction may be provided through your local community college, a vocational and technical center or, in some instances, at your place of employment.
+Related instruction may be provided through your local community college, a vocational and technical center, electronically or, in some instances, at your place of employment.